Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 Setting this up requires less than an hour and secures thousands in recovery billing.

-Step 1: Create Your Custom Fields in Jobber
+Step 1: Create Your Custom Fields in GoHighLevel

-Open your Jobber account and navigate to custom fields for Jobs.
+Open your GoHighLevel account and navigate to custom fields for Jobs.
 Add the following fields:

 - Hazmat Absorbent Count (Number)